 In oncology, we believe our EEV Platform has the potential to deliver highly selective large molecule protein degraders against disease-causing proteins.
-We are exploring biologically-validated targets that have been undruggable or have been suboptimally drugged.
-We are initially focused on β -catenin, a protein which contributes to the carcinogenesis, tumor progression and metastasis of several cancers, including colon, liver, pancreatic, lung, breast and ovarian cancer.
+We are actively working towards an oncology therapeutic candidate selection for biologically validated targets that have been undruggable or have been suboptimally drugged.
+We are initially focused on $\beta$ -catenin, a protein which contributes to the carcinogenesis, tumor progression and metastasis of several cancers, including colon, liver, pancreatic, lung, breast and ovarian cancer.